Advanced loading#

 Many HPC environments incorporate module as one of the means by which software can be loaded by their users.

-With this file in place, a user should be able to run module load cuno to add cunoFS to their environment.
+After adding the parent directory of the file to the MODULEPATH with module use "${CUNO_ROOT}/share/modulefiles/cuno", a user should be able to run module load cuno to add cunoFS to their environment.

 Spectrum LSF#